ameliaams/ameliaams/README.md

 ---

-I’m a fresh graduate with a bachelor’s degree in **Information Technology**.
 Passionate about creating efficient and impactful digital solutions, I specialize in **backend development** and **database management**.
 I also enjoy building seamless fullstack applications that bring ideas to life!

 - 🌱 Constantly learning and exploring **fullstack technologies**
 - 🤝 Open to collaboration on **innovative projects** that can make a difference